Skip To Content

 • The Revised Code of Washington (RCW) 28A.655.300 mandate for ethnic studies that prepares students to be “global citizens in a global society with an appreciation for the contributions of diverse cultures.”

-On August 10, 2025, FAIR WA sent a Briefing Packet with exhibits to the Seattle School Board and key District staff asking them to meet with us in September 2025 to discuss its ethnic studies practices, and to implement accurate, non-partisan, and non-biased educational materials that celebrate understanding, fairness, and our shared humanity, such as FAIR’s new American Experience Curriculum.
+On August 10, 2025, FAIR WA sent a Briefing Packet with exhibits to the Seattle School Board and key District staff asking them to meet with us in September 2025 to discuss its ethnic studies practices, and to implement accurate, non-partisan, and non-biased educational materials that celebrate understanding, fairness, and our shared humanity, such as FAIR’s new Many Stories, One Nation Curriculum.

 The briefing packet exhibits are from the following two files, of many, we received from Seattle Public Schools.

 Please contact us if you’d like to speak up for positive change in our children’s lives.
-We can provide talking points, trainings, and other support.
+We can provide talking points, trainings, legal consultation, and other support.

 Please join us.
 We want your energy, ideas, and skills.

-The more volunteers and local leaders we have, the louder our voice will be, and the stronger we’ll be at promoting quality K-12 education and basic fairness in our communities.
+The more volunteers and local leaders we have, the louder our voice will be, and the stronger we’ll be at promoting quality K-12 education and basic fairness in our communities, and in ta.

 Contact Us